-As the largest manager of third-party insurance assets in the investment grade private credit market,20 Voya has helped dozens of new entrants to the market build successful portfolios.
+As the largest manager of third-party insurance assets in the investment grade private credit market, Voya has helped dozens of new entrants to the market build successful portfolios, as well as assisting investors with an existing portfolio to have a more personalized experience along with better deal flow and allocations.
 Please contact our team to learn more.